Duncol/Communicator9000/README.md

 <b>TO-DO LIST:</b>
  - refactoring
  - debugging
+ - elimination of some "hard coded" settings like ip, ports etc. (toSpring())
  - implementation of few additional features (more complex layout in GUI, other rooms, maybe file attachment option)

  <hr>